 eClinicalWorks helps physicians focus on their patients by offering a hand in organizing their administrative records.
-The company provides medical software that manages medical documents, also known as electronic health records.
+The company provides cloud-based medical software that manages medical documents, also known as electronic health records.
 It serves both small and mid-sized health care practitioners and large practice groups, such as Houston's Memorial Hermann Healthcare System and Chicago's Rush Health.
-The eClinicalWorks client roster includes some 100,000 physicians and more than 600,000 medical professionals operating businesses throughout the US.
-Owned by its executives and employees, the company provides software for primary care practices and most medical specialties.
+The eClinicalWorks client roster includes more than 115,000 physicians, some 70,000 facilities, and more than 850,000 medical professionals throughout the US.
+The company provides software for primary care practices and most medical specialties.
+It is owned by its executives and employees.

-From its base in Westborough, Massachusetts, eClinicalWorks runs offices in Chicago, New York, California, and Georgia.
+From its base in Westborough, Massachusetts, eClinicalWorks has offices in Chicago, New York, California, Georgia, and Texas.
 It also has IT support operations in India.

 eClinicalWorks's revenue has grown as electronic health records have proliferated in recent years.
-Sales reached $315 million in 2014, up from $290 million in 2013.
-In addition, the company has been debt free since it was formed and has posted profits quarterly since 2000.
+Sales reached $400 million in 2015, up from $315 million in 2014.
+In addition, the company has been debt free since it was formed and has posted quarterly profits since 2000.

 eClinicalWorks has found thousands of customers among physicians and healthcare facilities and the company moved to extend its business to US hospitals. eClinicalWorks teamed up with a small hospital system in South Carolina to develop a product for the acute-care EHR market.
 The eClinicalWorks 10i, to be released in 2017, is designed for in inpatient, outpatient, and allied health settings. eClinicalWorks has deployed the system in about 80 hospitals outside the US.